-8.4.1 Traffic Volumes
+8.3.1 Traffic Volumes

 The Tier 1 volume validation test is required for all microsimulation traffic models, see Table 8.2.
 This test requires a global evaluation of the modeled versus observed (field) traffic volumes for all roadway links/segments for which traffic volume data is available.
-The volume validation tests evaluate the volumes during the peak period analysis times included in the model (see TEOpS 16-20-2.1.2 for additional direction on determining the temporal analysis periods).
+The volume validation tests evaluate the volumes during the peak period analysis times (does not include the warm-up or cool-down periods) included in the model (see TEOpS 16-20-2.1.2 for additional direction on determining the temporal analysis periods).

 The traffic model will often be broken into smaller links than what exists in the field, so use the roadway segmentation that exists or is planned to exist in the field to identify locations where volume data comparisons are justified.
-Focus on the mainline segment and other critical arterials and ramps included in the study area.
-Unless the side street will significantly influence the operations of the project study facility, minor side street segments do not need to be included in the volume validation tests.
+Focus on the mainline segment and other critical arterials and ramps included in the study area, where critical locations are those locations likely to have an impact on traffic operations.

 A benefit of the RMSPE is that it considers relative error, so the results will be the same whether the modeled volume is higher or lower than the observed volume.
-Sensitivity testing, however, found that the RMSPE was somewhat instable when volumes were less than 100 vehicles per hour (vph).
+Sensitivity testing, however, found that the RMSPE was somewhat unstable when volumes were less than 100 vehicles per hour (vph).
 Thus, the Tier 1 volume validation threshold is only applicable for those roadway links with a minimum volume of 100 vph during the analysis period.
 Values that may be under 100 vph likely include ramps or arterial roadways that have minimal to no effect on the operations of the facility under study.

-Through the evaluation testing on previously developed, calibrated and validated models, BTO-TASU chose an acceptance criteriaof a RMSPE of 5 percent for the global link volume test (i.e., to pass the Tier 1 volume validation test, the RMSPE for all links must be less than 5 percent).
-Only very well validated models will pass the 5 percent acceptance criteria.
+The acceptance criteria for the global link volume test is a RMSPE of 5 percent (i.e., to pass the Tier 1 volume validation test, the RMSPE for all links must be less than 5 percent).
+This acceptance criterion was based on the results of the evaluation testing on previously developed, calibrated and validated models.
+Only well validated models will pass the 5 percent acceptance criteria.
 If the model does not pass the 5 percent acceptance criteria, the analyst shall proceed onto the Tier 2 volume validation to pinpoint where any issues in the model may exist.

+Conduct the Tier 1 volume validation tests by direction for every model run.
+The analyst should conduct the volume validation for the finest resolution that is feasible, with practical bounds from 15 minutes up to one hour.
+BTO-TASU realizes that using sub-hourly time periods for validation may not be practical (e.g., data is unavailable at the sub-hourly level, the additional value does not justify the added level of effort required, etc.).
+Consider the volume validation test satisfied if the model passes the tests at the hourly level.
+Ideally, however, if using sub-hourly data, strive to satisfy the volume validation test at the sub-hourly level.

-Conduct the Tier 1 volume validation tests by direction for each 15-minute analysis period for every model run.
-Summarize the results of the volume validation tests for the average of all (valid) runs.
+Summarize and document the results of the volume validation tests.
 Include a copy of the volume validation tests as an attachment to the modeling methodology report and submit to the regional office for review and comment.
 The regional office will involve BTO-TASU in the review as appropriate.
 For sample formats or questions on the volume validation test, please contact BTO-TASU via the DOT Traffic Analysis & Modeling mailbox (DOTTrafficAnalysisModeling@dot.wi.gov).

-8.4.2 Travel Speeds
+8.3.2 Travel Speeds